 #4) If a personal trainer approaches you in the gym and points out that you’re doing something incorrectly, then listen, apply the new information and be grateful someone caught your mistake.

 #5) Write out major goals and break them into small goals.
-Of course, one of your major goals will be to fight heart disease.
+Of course, one of your major goals will be to fight or prevent heart disease.